Monday afternoon, 2/14

 Once we got out of San José, the scenery became considerably more interesting and lovely than the road signs.
 We stopped at a store/restaurant after a bit and did a bit of birding along the roadside while waiting for folks to finish up.
 I was still struggling to see birds, although I confidently ID’d the cattle on the hillside and their compañeros, the Cattle Egrets.
 Aha—a familiar species.
 Unlike others who were reveling in new species, I was finding comfort in a familiar face.
 Need to work on that, my dear—that is not the purpose of this trip.

 We reached Villa Lapas in time for a late lunch.
 (Lapa is the Spanish word for macaw.)
 After room assignments, we dropped off our things and headed back to the dining area; our luggage would be magically delivered to our rooms while we ate.
 (Now this is the way to fly, I’d say.)
 Spiny-tailed iguanas scattered themselves along the walkway.
 As we would every day, we took a break during the heat of the day—time for exploring on your own (although the birds would be taking breaks too) or resting or unpacking or whatever.
-A good tip about your optical equipment (both cameras and binoculars)—don’t leave them in your air-conditioned bedroom.
+A good tip about your optical equipment (cameras, binoculars)—don’t leave them in your air-conditioned bedroom.
 If you do, they’ll fog up when they hit the warm, humid air outside.
 Instead, put them in the bathroom and shut the door.
 We did this every time we were in an air-conditioned room and it worked like a charm!

 Z and I wandered around a bit, starting to sort out all of the kiskadee-like flycatchers.
 Large size and rufous wings and tail—Great Kiskadee.
 Large size, no rufous, huge bill—Boat-billed Flycatcher.
 Smaller size—most likely a Social Flycatcher (a pair was building a nest on one of the poles) but could also be a Gray-capped.
 Look at whether the white supercilia are prominent (Social) or not (Gray-capped).
 We easily became familiar with the eponymous “kisk-a-dee” call of the Great Kiskadee, which would be burned into our brains over the next few days.
 We also became familiar with Tropical Kingbirds—“TKs,” as we soon learned to call them—which would indeed be como arroz (very common, literally “like rice”) everywhere we went.